0xntpower/netwatch/README.md

 NetWatch is a single-binary Windows tool that lists listening and established TCP/UDP connections alongside security-relevant process metadata.

 Built as a lightweight alternative to TCPView for the enumeration phase of vulnerability research.
-Instead of network traffic metrics, NetWatch surfaces what actually matters when identifying targets: process architecture, integrity level, DEP/ASLR status, and executable paths — everything you need before loading a binary into IDA.
+Instead of network traffic metrics, NetWatch surfaces what actually matters when identifying targets: `process architecture`, `integrity level`, `DEP/ASLR/CFG status`, `SafeSEH` and `executable paths` — everything you need before loading a binary into IDA.

 ## Quick Start
 ```cmd